Jun 28, 2018 8:00:00 AM

 Whether if it’s for corporate data backup, trying to create database snapshots, or more, this very flexible snapshot technology is also highly space efficient, which helps you manage your cloud operating costs.

-Visit us online to find out more about Cloud Volumes ONTAP or to start a free 30-day trial in either AWS or Azure.
+Find out more about Cloud Volumes ONTAP or to start a free 30-day trial in either AWS or Azure.
 To try out storage snapshots with the new, fully-managed Cloud Volumes Service, sign up for a preview with AWS, GCP, or Azure.